Posted on April 29, 2013 AT 10:51am

 I do not love Star Trek: The Video Game.
 I do not like Star Trek: The Video Game.
 I don’t even begrudgingly respect Star Trek: The Video Game.

 Digital Extremes fails to take Star Trek beyond exactly what it is: another half-assed attempt at a licensed game.
 On paper, I can see the allure—an interactive way to bridge the gap between the 2009 flick and its upcoming sequel, Star Trek Into Darkness.
 Unfortunately, it seems Digital Extremes was under direct orders from Paramount to shove far too many genre styles that tenuously resonate with Star Trek into this title—genres in which the developer clearly has no expertise.
 Or perhaps they simply weren’t given enough development time.
 My money’s on a bit of both, since I know Digital Extremes can put together a better product.
-Dark Sector may not have been particularly noteworthy videogame, but it was still solid, and The Darkness II was a strong shooter.
+Dark Sector may not have been a particularly noteworthy videogame, but it was still solid, and The Darkness II was a strong shooter.

 But Star Trek?
 It’s a mess.